 28.2 Subject to Regulation 28.1, a revised edition of The Racing Rules of Sailing shall be published every four years, to take effect on 1 January of the year following the year in which the Olympic Sailing Competition is held.

-28.2.1 Under Regulations 6.1.1 and 28.11, the Racing Rules Committee is authorised to approve and change The Racing Rules of Sailing on behalf of Council unless:

-(a) Regulations 28.1.2, 28.1.3, 28.1.4 or 28.1.5 apply; or
+28.2.1 Under Regulations 6.1.1 and 28.11, the Racing Rules Committee is authorised to approve and change The Racing Rules of Sailing unless Regulations 28.1.2, 28.1.3, 28.1.4 or 28.1.5 apply.

-(b) a decision of the Committee to change the RRS is referred to Council by the Board, a committee chairman, a chairman of a commission or a member of Council.
-Any such referral shall be notified to the President in writing no later than the start of the Council meeting at the Annual Conference, or within 7 days of the decision being published (whichever is the earlier).

-All decisions of the Committee shall be reported promptly to Council.
+All decisions of the Committee shall be reported promptly to the Board.

-28.2.2 Proposals for changes to the RRS shall be made by submission in accordance with Regulation 15.
+28.2.2 Proposals for changes to the RRS shall be made by pProposal.

-28.2.3 Only submissions and proposals considered by the Racing Rules Committee no later than its meeting in the year prior to the Olympic Sailing Competition may be accepted for the next edition of the RRS (unless Regulation 28.1.2 applies).
+28.2.3 Only Proposals considered by the Racing Rules Committee no later than its final meeting in the year prior to the Olympic Sailing Competition may be accepted for the next edition of the RRS (unless Regulation 28.1.2 applies).
 However, previously accepted submissions or proposals may be edited, and appendices may be revised for consistency until 1 May of the year in which the Olympic Sailing Competition is held.

 28.2.4 The Racing Rules Committee shall approve the final RRS changes by 1 May of the year in which the Olympic Sailing Competition is held.